 Many of us aspire to live a healthy lifestyle with home-cooked meals every night but, let’s face it, life can get busy!
 By the time you finish work, drive home, make dinner, eat it, and clean up, it can feel like it’s almost time to go to bed.
 Enter meal prep – a simple planning tool that can help make eating well so much easier.
-So, whether you are looking for some help with breakfast, lunch or dinner, here are is everything that you need to know about meal prep and 9 easy meal prep tips to help get you started.
+So, whether you are looking for some help with breakfast, lunch, or dinner, here is everything that you need to know about meal prep and 9 easy meal prep tips to help get you started.

 What is meal prep?

 Short for meal preparation, meal prep is the act of preparing all, or some, of your meals ahead of schedule.
 Meal prep can be done by batch cooking, individually portioning meals, or simply pre-preparing ingredients for breakfast, lunch, and/or dinner for the week ahead.

 Why meal prep?

 Meal prepping is a great way to help make eating well easy and can also save you time and money in the process.
 By simply planning your meals ahead of time you can ensure that you only buy what you need, don’t waste food, and save time trying to decide what to eat during the week.
 Meal prepping can also help you learn the art of portion control and help support weight loss in the process.